Light2288/lightstimulus-static-site-nextjs/ai_prompts/functional_and_behavioural_aspects.md

 in the starting project I see that another library from the same author of the starting project is included in the dependencies ([Pliny](https://github.com/timlrx/pliny)).
-I will add other info about this package and its Readme file in the "Optional extras" section For now, just keep a placeholder for the analytics.
+I will add other info about this package and its Readme file in the "Optional extras" section For now, just keep a placeholder for the analytics, don't activate one yet.
 The contact form should use Netlify Forms, and the social links should be added to the footer.
 The form should submit directly and show a custom success message if the form is submitted successfully.